SoftwareAG/c8y-docs/content/cloud-remote-access/using-cloud-remote-access-bundle/endpoints.md

 A host key is a public key of the server which is generated when an SSH server is installed.
 It is used to verify the identity of the server.

-By enabling the auto-saving host key functionality you will no longer need to enter the host key after each connection.
+By enabling the auto-saving host key functionality, you no longer need to enter the host key after each connection.
 Instead, the host key can be automatically saved after the first successfully established connection to a remote access endpoint.

 In order to enable the auto-save host key functionality, navigate to the **Remote access** page under the **Settings** menu in the **Administration** application.
 Activate the checkbox and then click **Save**.